Lautaro-Puican-Bertone/Lautaro-Puican-Bertone/README.md

 about me:
 * i live in Córdoba - Argentina when study computer science in FAMAF - UNC
-* in this moment i am serching an specialization, i have interests in concurrency or data science
+* in this moment i am serching an specialization, i have interests in concurrency or big data